plasmicapp/gatsby-starter/README.md

 12. **`README.md`**: A text file containing useful reference information about your project.

+## Learning Plasmic

+- Full Plasmic documentation lives at our [learning portal](https://www.plasmic.app/learn/).
+- **For most developers, we recommend starting with our [quickstart](https://www.plasmic.app/learn/quickstart/).

 ## 🎓 Learning Gatsby

 Looking for more guidance?
 Full documentation for Gatsby lives [on the website](https://www.gatsbyjs.com/).
 Here are some places to start: